 Most of us, regardless of our cooking ability, need a stove and an oven.
-If your community is one where electric stoves are the only option, it can be overwhelming to find the best cooking range since there are many possible permutations.
+If your community is one where electric stoves are the only option, it can be overwhelming to find the best cooking range since there are many possible choices.
 Do you go for a slide-in?
 A freestanding?
 How should I choose a size?
 And what do all those watts per element mean?
 We're here to help.

 The first decision is easiest since your kitchen cabinetry will either have space for a slide-in model or not.
 When it comes to size and features, think about how often and how much you cook.
 If you like getting creative in the kitchen and have a full cookware collection, you should invest in higher-end features like a built-in air fryer and flexible cooktop elements.
-If you prefer to eat out more and only use your kitchen for the basics, those same features would go to waste.
+If you prefer to eat out (or salads) more and only use your kitchen for the basics, those same features would go to waste.

 Whether you want a range that can connect to your Wi-Fi or a basic stove that gets it done, here are the best electric ranges on the market today.

-Best Overall, Slide-In: GE Profile PSS93YPFS 30-Inch Smart Slide-In Electric Convection Range with Air Fry
+GE Profile PSS93YPFS 30-Inch Smart Slide-In Electric Convection Range with Air Fry

 With a smooth cooktop and glide touch controls, this GE Profile cooking range provides a modern clutter-free look.
-With a maximum 3,600-watt power boil element, the radiant stove features flexible sizes to match your pots and pans with the ability to synchronize two together for your griddle.
+With a maximum 3,600-watt power boil element, the radiant stove features flexible sizes to match your pots and pans with the ability to synchronize two elements together for your griddle.

 The oven features an advanced convection system that uses a third heating element and reversing fan to stabilize heat and air circulation.
 This results in effective and consistent performance for avid cooks.
 It also comes with a built-in air fryer (bonus!) which is an excellent option for making those mozzarella sticks or french fries, without taking up extra counter space for an extra appliance.